 In social situations, I often prefer to observe the dynamics rather than to be an active part of the group and there have been many occasions where I’ve felt pressure to exaggerate my positive emotions in order to feel falsely upbeat to cater to those around me.
 I might only speak excessively when I really feel that I have something of note to contribute.
 Sometimes, my minimal interaction can make people feel as though I’m not listening or interested.
 I couldn’t count the amount of times that people have asked me if I’m bored or have showed concern that I might not be having a good time, when I’m perfectly happy and enjoying myself.
 Admittedly, this not helped by my chronic bitchy resting face.

 My friends would tell you that I’m not particularly good at communicating my emotions.
 They’d probably describe me as one of the least ‘soppy‘ or ‘touchy-feely‘ people that they know, and they’d be right.
-This doesn’t mean that I have a heart of stone, although some have thought that to be the case.
+This doesn’t mean that I have a heart of stone.
 It just means that my means of communication and the realms in which I’m comfortable are different.

 Towards the end of ‘Quiet’, Cain described how introverts interact with extroverted partners and the difficulties they tend to face as couples.
 She wrote about a character named Celia, whose husband mistook her for being cold and uncaring because of her lack of ability to show emotion in a way that he recognised.
 “Celia’s problem was not lack of feeling, it was how to show her emotions without losing control“, she wrote.
 I most certainly identify with Celia.
 It’s only recently been brought to my attention that I can appear completely indifferent and void of emotion in situations when my inner feelings are the complete opposite of that, purely because I struggle to communicate them.
 It’s something I’m working on.
 Cain also stated that many introverts have 2 gears: “overwhelming feelings or detached self-possession“.
 This applies most to me in conflict situations.